 We love hearing stories from others who live a similar life to us.
-In August 2020, we chatted with Suze and Chris a house sitting couple from Kent, England!
+In September 2020, we chatted with Suze and Chris a house-sitting couple from Kent, England!

-Read on to find out about the their adventures in caring for tortoises, bearded dragons alpacas, donkeys and geckos as well as spending Chris’s 30th birthday in Iceland!
+Read on to find out about their adventures in caring for tortoises, bearded dragons alpacas, donkeys, and geckos as well as spending Chris’s 30th birthday in Iceland!

 Hey Guys!
 Tell us a little bit about yourselves